Homeless Assistance Program

 MHA Village and HAP do not officially host any dual recovery meetings.
-There are daily dual recovery meetings and a weekly healing circle held at the Sanctuary on the corner of Linden & 9th.
-For more information, please contact Cherokee Morrison at (562) 437-6717 extension 291.
+There are daily dual recovery meetings in the Long Beach community.
+For more information regarding these meetings, please contact (562) 437-6717 extension 287.

 How do I get help for a homeless person in my community?

-Please contact us by calling (562) 437-6717.
+Please contact us by calling (562) 437-6717, extension 287.
 Please keep in mind that we are not a psychiatric intervention or crisis response team.
 If an intervention or crisis response team is needed, contact the Long Beach Police Department and asked for the Mental Evaluation Team (MET).